 - Workout of plant specimens and description of vegetative and reproductive characters from representative locally available families.
-Classification based on APG III, 2009: Basal Angiosperm and Magnolids: Monocots: Commelinids: Basal Eudicots and Lamids, Campanulliids, Rosids, Asterids. - Training in using local floras and other literature and herbaria for identification of specimens described in the classes. - Study of different taxa, selection of key characters and preparation of keys at generic and specific level. - Phylogeny analysis using PAUP. - Cladogram construction and analysis - Techniques in molecular systematic - Field excursion for familiarization with and study of vegetative types (s) and flora(s) of areas outside and with the state and training in collection and preservation methodologies.
+Classification based on APG III, 2009: Basal Angiosperm and Magnolids: Monocots: Commelinids: Basal Eudicots and Lamids, Campanulliids, Rosids, Asterids. - Training in using local floras and other literature and herbaria for identification of specimens described in the classes. - Study of different taxa, selection of key characters and preparation of keys at generic and specific level. - Phylogeny analysis using R based/open sourced or proprietary software (PAUP, etc).

+- Cladogram construction and analysis

+- Techniques in molecular systematics

+- Field excursion for familiarization with and study of vegetative types (s) and flora(s) of areas outside and with the state and training in collection and preservation methodologies.